-The Complainant asserts that the disputed domain name is connected to a website sponsoring items of clothing and reproducing the Complainant's brand.
+The Complainant asserts that the disputed domain name is connected to a website sponsoring financial services and reproducing the layout, the colors and some images of the Complainant's official website.

-The Complainant believes that Internet users, while searching for information on the Complainant's products and services, are confusingly led to the websites of the Respondent.
+The Complainant believes that Internet users, while searching for information on the Complainant's services, are confusingly led to the websites of the Respondent.

-The Complainant deems that the Respondent has registered and is using the disputed domain name in order to intentionally divert traffic away from the Complainant's web site.
+The Complainant deems that the Respondent has registered and is using the disputed domain name in order to intentionally divert traffic away from the Complainant's web site and to gain advantage from the Complainant's activity, investments and reputation.